 Where will my child live?
 How are dorm assignments made?

 Campers live in state-of-the-art dormitories.
 Each camper will share a room with 1-2 other campers.
 Dorm rooms are equipped with beds, desks, dressers, and closets.
-Each dormitory is equipped with modern, clean, restroom and shower facilities which are professionally cleaned five times a week.
-Counselors and a House Parent live in the dormitories on the same floor as campers.
+Campers on each floor share a large, modern restroom and shower facility which are professionally cleaned five times a week.
+Counselors live in the dormitories on the same floor as campers and Head Coaches, nurses, athletic trainer and other leadership team staff live in the same dorm building.
 Dorm assignments are made on the basis of secular school grade and/or chronological age, and social and emotional maturity of each camper.

 Can my child request to be with their best friend?

 You may request up to two placement requests per camper.
 All placement requests must be submitted in writing through the roommate request on-line form.
 We do our very best to place your child with at least one of his/her requests but roommate requests are not guaranteed.

 Our menu is designed for young athletes; we serve well balanced, nutritious food that is also kid-friendly and tastes good!
 Meals are served cafeteria-style in the award-winning Occidental College dining hall, with all campers eating together.
 Breakfast includes a hot item and cereal, a protein, juice, milk and fruit.
 Lunch and dinner always include multiple hot entrée options.
 A salad bar and fresh fruit is available at all times.
 Vegetarian and vegan options are always available.
 We make accommodations for campers on special allergy or health-related diets.
 Afternoon snacks are served daily and campers enjoy an evening snack at the end of the day.

 How do you select, train and supervise your staff?
 What is the staff-to-camper ratio?